Everything you need to know about Versant by Pearson tests

 For this reason, many schools, institutions and businesses now require their students or employees to have a minimum level of English.
 That’s why we need quick and efficient ways to test people’s proficiency and make sure they have the skills needed to communicate effectively.

-This is where Versant tests come in.
+This is where Versant by Pearson tests come in.
 Our suite of four exams can be used to test various skills and competencies depending on the organization's needs.
 What’s more, they can be taken anywhere, at any time and the results are received instantly – making recruitment or enrollment a much smoother process.

 This guide will help answer some questions you may have about the tests, and provide some links to useful resources.